Dorcas-Amoo/ms4-project-arikefoods/README.md

   + 'View items in my shopping bag.'
   + 'Get a feedback on actions as I perform them.'

+In order to meet the requirements of the users, I began to brainstorm on what to do and how to go about it so as to deliver the desired result.
+I then visited similar sites online and those created by other code institute students which helped me to make an informed decision.
+After which I began creating the wireframe designs of my proposed website on Balsamiq [please see wireframe folder attached](https://github.com/Dorcas-Amoo/ms4-project-arikefoods).
+This helped me to really put a deeper thought into the idea, the layout, colour-scheme and many more and I am pleased with the result so far.
+Please note, the final product may not be an exact replica of the wireframes.
+Thank you.

 ## Features
 1. **Home Page:** This contains the following: